Generating an authentication token

 string

-The password you use to login to your Personr account
+The password you use to login to the Personr account

 Request